 Valuation refers to the process of determining the present value of a company, investment or an asset.
-It can be done using a number of methods, as described below.
+There are a number of common valuation techniques, as described below.
 Analysts who want to place a value on an asset normally look at the prospective future earning potential of that company or asset.

-The three most common valuation methods are: DCF analysis, comparable company analysis and precedent transactions.
+The three most common investment valuation techniques are DCF analysis, comparable company analysis, and precedent transactions.

 Valuation is an important exercise since it can help identify mispriced securities or determine what projects a company should invest.
 Some of the main reasons for performing a valuation are listed below.